 Cancer variables were new in 2008.
-Specific cancer diagnosis variables with a frequency count of 20 or less were removed from the file for confidentiality reasons, and the corresponding variable CAOTHER, indicating diagnosis of a cancer that is not counted individually, was recoded to Yes (1) as necessary.
+Specific cancer diagnosis variables with a frequency count of less than four were removed from the file for confidentiality reasons, and the corresponding variable CAOTHER, indicating diagnosis of a cancer that is not counted individually, was recoded to Yes (1) as necessary.